conwetlab/wstore/docs/installation_guide.md

 </pre>

 ---
-## Manually resolving basic dependencies: CentOS/RedHat
+## Installing basic dependencies: Manual installation CentOS/RedHat

 * The next step is to download and compile Python 2.7